weaviate/weaviate-io/developers/weaviate/current/core-knowledge/console.md

 ## Connect to a self-hosted Weaviate

 You can connect to any Weaviate instance as long as your computer has access to it (yes, this also includes over a VPN).
+The GraphiQL editor runs locally, and we don't forward any result or query to our servers

 When you're connected you can use the [GraphiQL](#graphiql) interface to interact with your Weaviate instance.

-> 💡 You can safely connect to any Weaviate instance.
-The GraphiQL editor runs locally, and we don't forward any result or query to our servers.

 ## GraphiQL

 GraphiQL is a graphical interface that allows you to manually write GraphQL queries.
 Within Weaviate we use it a lot, the auto-fill functionality allows you to easily navigate through your own dataset.

-> 💡 Curious?
+Curious?
 Try out the console [right now](https://link.semi.technology/3J8aB73) with the Wikipedia dataset.

 ## Try out the console